Private School Act

 Article 68

 Marketable securities transferred as a result of the merger are exempt from the securities transaction tax.
-Goods and services transferred are not subject to business tax.
+The transfer of goods or services is not subject to business tax.

 Article 69

-When a private school plans to convert to a different type of school, it shall prepare a conversion plan and submit it to the school authority for approval.
-The school authority shall consult the consultative committee before deciding to approve the conversion.
+When a private school plans to convert to a different type of school, it shall prepare a conversion plan and submit it to the competent authority of schools for approval.
+The said authority shall consult the consultative committee of the said school before deciding to approve the conversion.

 Article 70

-If a school is found to be confronted with one of the following problems, the school legal person shall inform the school authority and shut down the school after being granted approval.
+If a private school encounters any of the following situations, the school legal person shall report to the competent authority of schools and shut down the school upon approval.

-1. Insurmountable hurdles have been encountered which prevent the school from achieving its objective or continuing operating.
+1. Insurmountable obstacles have been encountered which prevent the school from achieving its objectives or continuing operations.

-If the school legal person fails to inform the school authority of the problem(s) with which the school is confronted, the school authority may order its shutdown after consulting the consultative committee.
+In the aforementioned situations, if the school legal person fails to apply for approval from the competent authority of schools to shut down, the authority may, if necessary, order its shutdown after consulting the consultative committee of the said school.

 Article 71

-The legal person authority shall consider carefully the donator’s real intention and allow the change after obtaining approval from the relevant supervisory authority and consulting the consultative committee, and request to the court with jurisdiction to process registration of the change.
+The legal person authority shall consider carefully the donator’s real intention and allow the change after obtaining approval from the relevant competent authority and consulting the consultative committee, and forward the request to the court with jurisdiction for processing registration of the change.

 Article 72

-If one of the following exists, a school legal person may inform the legal person authority and dissolve after being granted approval:
+In any of the following circumstances, a school legal person may report to the competent authority and dissolve after being granted approval:

 1. Its school(s) has shut down in accordance with Article 70, and has been unable to reopen or make improvements after the specified period of time.

-2. The school legal person meets the criteria set forth in the Rules for dissolution.
+2. The school legal person meets the criteria set forth in the donation charter for dissolution.

 3. The school legal person has donated all its property to the government or other school legal persons.

-The legal person authority may order school legal persons meeting one of the following criteria to dissolve after consulting the consultative committee:
+The legal person authority may order a school legal person under any of the following circumstances to dissolve after consulting the consultative committee:

-1. School legal persons in a condition as indicated in Point 1 of the preceding paragraph fail to inform the legal person authority for approval to dissolve.
+1. A school legal person in a circumstance as indicated in Subparagraph 1 of the preceding paragraph fails to report to the competent authority of legal persons for approval to dissolve.

-2. School legal persons shutting down their schools or stopping enrolling students without being granted approval.
+2. A school legal person shuts down their schools or stopping enrolling students without being granted approval.

 Article 73